 Winners, S-Z

-The entries were judged by three professionals in the graphic, design and lettering fields: Rose Folsom, Editor of Letter Arts Review; Ann Pope, teacher and past faculty member of Letterforum, International Calligraphy Conference; and Lorraine Swerdloff, Director of Communications of the National Association of Letter Carriers.
+The entries to the 9th annual contest were judged by three professionals in the graphic, design and lettering fields: Rose Folsom, Editor of Letter Arts Review; Ann Pope, teacher and past faculty member of Letterforum; and Lorraine Swerdloff, Director of Communications of the National Association of Letter Carriers.

 2002